r-pufky/ansible_github/README.md

     group_vars:
       all:
         github_testing_enable: true
+        github_testing_versions:
-        github_testing_version: 'v1.0.0'
+          - 'v1.0.0'
+          - 'v1.0.1'
+        github_testing_archives:
-        github_testing_archive: 'group_vars/archives/project_v1.0.0.tar.gz'
+          - 'group_vars/archives/project_v1.0.0.tar.gz'
+          - 'group_vars/archives/project_v1.0.1.tar.gz'
 ```
-When the role is called during testing, version queries will always return
+When the role is called during testing, the first execution of the role will
-`v1.0.0` and the github download will be simulated by synchronizing the
+return `v1.0.0` and the github download will be simulated by synchronizing the
 specified archive from the ansible controller to the testing node.

+The Second execution of the role will return `v1.0.1` and the github download
+will be simulated by synchronizing the specified archive from the ansible
+controller to the testing node.

 ### Issues
 Create a bug and provide as much information as possible.